-Craig Barker is Manager of Education and Public Programs at Sydney University Museums.
+Craig Barker is Manager of Education and Public Programs at the Chau Chak Wing Museum.
 He has extensive experience in K-12 and adult museum education and has published and presented on museum education in teaching and academic conferences and publications.

 Craig has a PhD in classical archaeology from the University of Sydney and has considerable archaeological fieldwork experience in Australia, Greece, Turkey and Cyprus.
 He is the director of the Paphos Theatre Archaeological Project excavating at the World Heritage listed site of Nea Paphos in Cyprus.